socketsupply/components/src/content-route/README.md

 # ContentRoute
-The `ContentRoute` component will render it's children components if the browser's current url matches its `path` property.
-This component will detect `pushstate`, `popstate` and `replacestate` events and rerender with the attributes of the url.
+The `ContentRoute` component will render its children components if the browser's current url matches its `path` property.
+This component will detect `pushstate`, `popstate` and `replacestate` events and re-render with the attributes of the url.

 ## Demo